If you’ve been searching usave for a new mobile phone contract, you may well be wondering what data allowance you need. The best mobile phone deals

 - Heavy user: Streaming music or podcasts every day on top of using social media could mean you need 5-10GB.
 Streaming videos a few times a week will put this number up to 10GB, and streaming videos every day will push this up to 20G.
 Depending on how often you stream videos, you may even require unlimited data.

-I Think I Need More Data, but How Can I Work Out How Much?
+I Think I Need More Mobile Data, but How Can I Work Out How Much?

 You can get a decent estimate of how much more data you’ll need if you know how much you use when you do things like check your emails or browse web pages